Quick answer

 - Skip the pointe shoes.
 Adult beginner classes do not use pointe shoes.
 Pointe work requires years of technique development and a teacher-gated physical assessment.
 No reputable adult beginner class will put you on pointe in the first year (or first several years).
 If a studio is suggesting pointe shoes to an adult beginner, that's a red flag.

 - Tie or pin your hair back completely.
 Ballet teachers, even in recreational adult classes, care about being able to see the line of the neck and spine.
 Hair that falls forward obscures your form and makes it harder for the teacher to give useful corrections.
-A low bun or tight ponytail works for a first class: the studio can tell you their specific preference after.
+A low bun or tight ponytail works for a first class.
+The studio can tell you their specific preference after.

 - Wear your ballet slippers inside only.
 Canvas ballet slippers have a thin split or full suede sole designed for studio floors.
 Wearing them outside destroys the sole in one session and leaves grit that damages hardwood floors.
 Put them on at the studio, take them off when you leave.